-Loans connected to investment needs All credit instruments - reported in AnaCredit - connected to investment needs fall into this category: leasing, reverse repurchase agreements, non-revolving credit.
+Loans connected to investment needs fall into this category: leasing, reverse repurchase investment needs agreements, non revolving credit.
 The following financing instruments are excluded: those connected to import and export operations; furthermore, credit cards and credit deposits are not present in this aggregation.
-Loans connected to liquidity needs This type of loans are credits - reported in AnaCredit - which finance the working capital, admit margins and generate to liquidate immediately trade receivables; They do not generally provide for periodic repayment (overdraft, trade receivables, credit revolving, others with import or export purpose).
-Since information on interest rates is not collected for trade receivables with recourse, as required by the AnaCredit Manual, such transactions are excluded from this classification.
-Loan facilities: first bank's share of total credit granted (%) This is equal to the percentage ratio of maximum credit granted to total credit granted.
-The maximum credit granted is the sum of the largest amounts granted to each borrower reported to the Central Credit Register.
-If the borrower was granted only one line of credit, then largest credit granted corresponds to total credit granted; if the borrower received multiple lines of credit, the largest amount granted is considered.
-Loans (excluding bad loans) - source: Central Credit Register reports Loans, net of bad loans, granted or disbursed by the reporting banks or other intermediaries, as recorded in the Central Credit Register.
-The aggregate includes the following categories of lending: financing receivables loans, term loans, revocable loans, and loans subject to bankruptcy proceedings.
+This type of loans are credits - reported in AnaCredit - which finance Loans connected to liquidity the working capital, admit margins and generate to liquidate needs immediately trade receivables; They do not generally provide for periodic repayment (overdraft, trade receivables, credit revolving, others with import or export purpose).
+Loan facilities: first bank's This is equal to the percentage ratio of maximum credit granted to share of total credit total credit granted.
+The maximum credit granted is the sum of the largest amounts granted to each borrower reported to the Central granted (%) Credit Register.
+If the borrower was granted only one line of credit. then largest credit granted corresponds to total credit granted; if the borrower received multiple lines of credit, the largest amount granted is considered.
+Loans (excluding bad loans) Loans, net of bad loans, granted or disbursed by the reporting banks - source: Central Credit or other intermediaries, as recorded in the Central Credit Register.
+Register reports The aggregate includes the following categories of lending: financing receivables loans, term loans, revocable loans, and loans subject to bankruptcy proceedings.
 Further details on these categories may be found in the relevant entries in the Glossary.
-Loans do not include assets that have been transferred but not cancelled.
-Loans - source: Supervisory reports Total non-performing and performing loans granted by banks to non-bank entities, gross of write-downs but net of write-offs.
-This aggregate comprises current accounts, mortgage loans, credit cards, loans secured by the pledge of part of the salary, personal loans, financial leases, factoring, other sources of funding (e.g. commercial paper, pawnbrokers' loans and discounting of annuities), reverse repos, and bad loans.
+Loans do not include assets that have been transferred but not cancelled Loans - source: Supervisory Total non-performing and performing loans granted by banks reports to non-bank entities, gross of write-downs but net of writeoffs.
+This aggregate comprises: current accounts, mortgage loans, credit cards, loans secured by the pledge of part of the salary, personal loans, financial leases, factoring, other sources of funding (e.g. commercial paper, pawnbrokers' loans and discounting of annuities), reverse repos, and bad loans.
 It includes assets that were sold off but not written off.
 Loans and collateral granted Sum of loans (bad loans are computed net of write-offs) and collateral provided to customers, granted and disbursed by the reporting banks or other intermediaries.
 The aggregate includes assets that have been transferred but not cancelled.
-Loans subject to bankruptcy proceedings A classification category of the Central Credit Register that includes loans with preferential rights that were granted to companies subject to bankruptcy proceedings and reported as being in default.
+A classification category of the Central Credit Register that includes loans with preferential rights that were granted to companies subject Loans subject to to bankruptcy proceedings and reported as being in default. bankruptcy proceedings